thehui87/Learning-Godot/tutorial_vector_math.md

 This is a handy trick that is often of use.
 It is impossible to do with 3D vectors, because there are an infinite amount of perpendicular vectors.

-### Normal Vectors
+### Uniy Vectors

 Ok, so we know what a vector is.
 It has a **direction** and a **magnitude**.
 We also know how to use them in Godot.
-The next step is learning about **normal vectors** (also called _unit vectors_ or just _normals_).
-Any vector with **magnitude** of length 1 is considered a **normal vector**.
+The next step is learning about **unit vectors**.
+Any vector with **magnitude** of length 1 is considered a **unit vector**.
 In 2D, imagine drawing a circle of radius one.
-That circle contains all normal vectors in existence for 2 dimensions:
+That circle contains all unit vectors in existence for 2 dimensions:

 <p align="center"><img src="images/tutovec3.png"></p>

-So, what is so special about normal vectors?
-Normal vectors are amazing.
-In other words, normal vectors have **several, very useful properties**.
+So, what is so special about unit vectors?
+Unit vectors are amazing.
+In other words, unit vectors have **several, very useful properties**.

-Can't wait to know more about the fantastic properties of normal vectors, but one step at a time.
-So, how is a normal vector created from a regular vector?
+Can't wait to know more about the fantastic properties of unit vectors, but one step at a time.
+So, how is a unit vector created from a regular vector?

 #### Normalization